-As of December 31, 2022, we had a total of 617 employees, all of whom are full-time.
-Over the course of the next year, we anticipate hiring additional full-time employees devoted to compliance, production, quality assurance, quality control, plasma collection and processing, sales and marketing, medical and scientific affairs, general and administrative, as well as hiring additional staff as part of the build-out of our plasma collection centers as appropriate.
+As of December 31, 2023, we had a total of 624 employees, all of whom are full-time.
+Over the course of the next year, we anticipate hiring additional full-time employees devoted to compliance, production, quality assurance, quality control, plasma collection and processing, sales and marketing, medical and scientific affairs and administration, as well as hiring additional staff for our plasma collection centers as appropriate.
 We use Clinical Research Organizations ("CROs"), third parties and consultants to perform our post-marketing commitment clinical studies and other process and/or analytical development projects to augment our in-house capabilities and staff.